Theodore Rex (film)

 Theodore Rex, also known as T. Rex, is a 1996 buddy cop science-fiction comedy film written and directed by Jonathan Betuel and starring Whoopi Goldberg.
 Though originally intended for theatrical release, the film went direct-to-video, and consequently became the most expensive direct-to-video film ever made at the time of its release.

 The film was reviewed poorly, and saw Whoopi Goldberg being nominated for Worst Actress at the 1996 Golden Raspberry Awards.
 It is the first direct-to-video movie to receive any sort of Razzie nomination.

 Plot

-In an alternate futuristic society where humans and dinosaurs co-exist, a tough police detective named Katie Coltrane (Whoopi Goldberg) is paired with a Tyrannosaurus named Theodore Rex (George Newbern) to find the killer of dinosaurs and other prehistoric animals leading them to a ruthless billionaire bent on killing off mankind by creating a new ice age.
+In an alternate futuristic society where humans and dinosaurs co-exist, a tough police detective named Katie Coltrane (Whoopi Goldberg) is paired with a Tyrannosaurus named Theodore Rex (George Newbern) to find the killer of dinosaurs and other prehistoric animals, leading them to a ruthless billionaire bent on killing off humankind by creating a new ice age.
+This is explained in the first 10 seconds by scrolling text.

+The film opens on a black and white scene, a dark villain, Mr. Edge (Stephen McHattie), is chasing down someone in the "carnival graveyard".
+Upon locating the dinosaur, he releases a rainbow butterfly that explodes on their face.

+Teddy then wakes up in his room with his pet dog, Zippy, nearby.
+Using his phone he calls up the police department, explaining he had a bad feeling.
+He is informed of the murder we just witnessed as a dream.
+Teddy is told he doesn't need to be involved as a "public relationist".
+Teddy doesn't take this into consideration as he says he'll be by shortly.

+The scene then swaps to the second protagonist, Katie Coltrane.
+She is "busting" a moving body snatching ring that is in the back of a truck.
+She and her partner successfully steal the body back but the victim is not in their database.

+Teddy is now at the crime scene, explaining to officer that dinosaurs "feel" for each other, explaining his "weird feelings" about the dinosaur who was murdered.
+These feelings are not further explained, but it is shown that they have some sort of psychic link.